-One of the most attractive qualities of deciduous bonsai when sensitively styled is the light and delicate appearance within the visual mass of the canopy.
-When hidden by a full canopy of leaves this beauty is lost to the viewer, but it's in winter that these species' structure which required many years of pinching, defoliating and wiring is finally revealed.
+One of the most attractive qualities of deciduous bonsai, when sensitively styled, is the light and delicate appearance within the visual mass of the canopy.
+When hidden by a full canopy of leaves this beauty is lost to the viewer, but it's in winter that structure which required many years of pinching, defoliating and wiring is finally revealed.
 The end result is not mere coincidence but rather the deliberate result of applying the appropriate techniques at the right time and dedication through the years required for refinement.

 Image caption.
 The exquisite fine branching, or ramification, of a Japanese zelkova in winter.

 In the first stage of development the trunk is developed using field growing techniques, a subject which you can read more about in a previous post of mine.
 It is important to mention that branches are generally not developed on trees while they are being field grown as they tend to be too coarse, however it is possible to begin the main branches in the field, provided you have sufficient control over their development.